casper-network/docs/source/docs/casper/operators/setup/install-node.md

 The recommended OS version is Ubuntu 20.04.

-## Specifying the Number of Open Files
+## Required Number of Open Files

-Please read through [this page on nofiles configuration](https://github.com/casper-network/casper-node/wiki/Increasing-default-nofile-HARD-limit-for-a-node) to put settings in `/etc/security/limits.conf` for your node to ensure proper operation.
+Before beginning, [update the maximum open files limit](./open-files.md) for your system.
+Specifically, update your node's `/etc/security/limits.conf` file to ensure proper operation.

 ## Required Clean Up